-To the extent that we recover and discourage delinquencies, all rate payers will benefit from slightly less overall future rate increase requirements.
+To the extent that the City recovers and discourages delinquencies, all rate payers will benefit from slightly less overall future rate increase requirements.

 FISCAL IMPACT

 There is no negative fiscal impact to the City as cost recovery occurs through administrative fees.
 Recovery of these outstanding charges improves the fiscal health of the Water and Wastewater Operating Funds, which benefits all rate payers.